Buyer Fit Snapshot

-personalized packaging for food entrepreneurs now feels like the unofficial handshake between brand and shopper, especially after 60% of 1,248 grocery customers surveyed by Nielsen admitted that the wrap influenced their perception of quality before they ever put a spoon to the product, a perception that saves many small chefs from needing to reintroduce themselves after the first glance and that was confirmed in a February audit showing a 12% lift in repeat purchases within 30 days.
+personalized Packaging for Food entrepreneurs now feels like the unofficial handshake between brand and shopper, especially after 60% of 1,248 grocery customers surveyed by Nielsen admitted that the wrap influenced their perception of quality before they ever put a spoon to the product, a perception that saves many small chefs from needing to reintroduce themselves after the first glance and that was confirmed in a February audit showing a 12% lift in repeat purchases within 30 days.

 I watched that influence happen in real time during a visit to our Cleveland flexographic facility, where a 42-year-old Bobst folder-gluer finished 6,000 custom printed boxes with matte aqueous coating in a single 12-hour shift, and every operator knew their work would ship straight to the farmers’ market beside the city’s historic West Side Market while a local courier delivered the first 250 units within three hours of loading dock departure.